-The information obtained from the Planning Unit shall be used for hydraulic sizing.
-Actual final design location, configuration, and limits shall be based on the Engineer's judgment encompassing all aspects of the design process.
-For projects including water, water relay requirements will be provided concurrently with sewer requirements on a completed sewer base plan.
+- {106} The Planning Unit will provide information which shall be used for hydraulic sizing.
+Actual final design location, configuration, and limits shall be based on the Engineer's judgment encompassing all aspects of the design process. - 2.
+For projects including water, water relay requirements will be provided concurrently with sewer requirements on a completed sewer base plan. - 3.
+Consultants should see Section 6 A [119] for the base plan submittal and review procedure.